 I’m Buying a New Construction Home, Do I Need a Certificate of Occupancy?

 A Certificate of Occupancy is issued by the city or county building inspection office.
-It certifies that a newly built home or a home with significant renovations has passed a final inspection, satisfied the building permit terms, and is safe for occupancy.
+It certifies that a newly built home or a home with significant renovations has passed a final inspection, met all building permit requirements, and is safe for occupancy.

-If you are buying a newly constructed, renovated or modified home, the seller should provide you with a copy of the Certificate Occupancy prior to closing.
+If you are buying a newly constructed, renovated, or modified home, the seller should provide you with a copy of the Certificate of Occupancy before closing.

 Can My Real Estate Agent Sign My Closing Documents for Me?

-Typically, no. Your real estate agent can’t sign documents for you unless you have given them written authorization in the form of a limited power of attorney.
-However, it’s best to review and sign all documents yourself.
+Typically, no. Your real estate agent cannot sign closing documents on your behalf unless you have given them written authorization through a limited power of attorney.
+However, it’s always best to review and sign all documents yourself to ensure you fully understand the terms of the transaction.

 What Happens if Closing Costs Are Less Than the Seller Agreed To Pay?
 Do I Keep the Difference?

-“Closing costs” is a broad term that encompasses a variety of expenses above and beyond the purchase price of the home.
-This often includes attorney fees, title search costs, title insurance, loan origination fees, and other expenses.
+“Closing costs” cover various expenses beyond the home’s purchase price, including attorney fees, title search costs, title insurance, and loan origination fees.

-The standard real estate purchase contract outlines what share of these expenses the seller agrees to pay.
-If the actual closing costs are less than the amount the seller agrees to in advance to pay, the lender may limit the seller’s contribution to only the actual amount of closing costs, which means you don’t get to keep the difference.
-Other lenders will let the buyer receive the full amount offered by the seller.
+The real estate purchase contract specifies how much of these costs the seller agrees to pay.
+If the actual closing costs end up being less than the agreed amount, the lender may limit the seller’s contribution to only the actual closing costs, meaning you don’t get to keep the difference.
+However, some lenders allow the buyer to receive the full amount that the seller offered, even if the actual costs are lower.

 When Will I Get the Proceeds From the Sale of My Real Property?

-According to the North Carolina Good Funds Settlement Act, the closing attorney may disburse funds only after closing has been completed, the title has been updated, and the documents have been recorded.
-Unfortunately, this often can’t all be completed in the same day.
-In this situation, the funds are commonly disbursed the next business day after closing.
+According to the North Carolina Good Funds Settlement Act, the closing attorney may only disburse funds after closing is completed, the title is updated, and the documents have been recorded.
+Unfortunately, this process often cannot be completed on the same day, meaning funds are typically disbursed on the next business day after closing.

 If you are a seller, we recommend discussing the timing of disbursements with the closing attorney in advance.
-Many sellers rely on the proceeds of their real estate transactions to fund other investments or cover other expenses.
-Speaking with the closing attorney about timing can prevent misunderstandings about when those funds will be available.
+Many sellers depend on their real estate proceeds to fund other investments or cover expenses, so understanding when funds will be available can help prevent misunderstandings.

 Have more questions?
 Call us for real estate closing services in Charlotte or to schedule a consultation!